EmmanuelIsrael-Ak/well-life-hospital-power-bi-analysis/README.md

 🛠️ Tools & Technologies
 Power BI — Data analysis and visualization
 Power Query — Data cleaning and transformation

+📁 Dataset

+The dataset contains hospital patient records covering the period 2021–2024.
+The analysis focuses on information relevant to patient admissions, demographics, and medical conditions.

+Data Preparation

+Before building the dashboard, the data was prepared and transformed using Power Query.
+Key preparation activities included:

+Reviewing the dataset structure and data types.
+Cleaning and standardizing data where required.
+Handling missing or inconsistent values.
+Removing unnecessary data fields.
+Ensuring fields were correctly formatted for analysis.
+Preparing the data for visualization and reporting in Power BI.
 DAX — Measures and calculations
 Microsoft Excel — Data source/preparation